What Is Investment

 The meaning of investment is putting your money into an asset that can grow in value, produce income, or both.
 For example, you can buy equity stock of a listed company in the hopes of receiving regular dividends and capital appreciation in the form of the share price.

-Your savings become investments when they are put into assets that carry investment risk or a degree of illiquidity.
-Such investments help you create wealth that can be used as an emergency fund, a retirement corpus, for buying a house, funding a child's education, etc. The information provided above answers what is investment in a definition point-of-view.
-To understand it better, let us move ahead with its objectives, types and the factors affecting it.
+Your savings become investments when they are put into assets that carry investment risk or a limited degree of liquidity.
+Such investments help you create wealth that can be used as an emergency fund, a retirement corpus, for buying a house, funding a child's education, etc. The role of investment in financial management is crucial.
+The information provided above answers what investment is from a definition point of view.
+To understand it better, let us move ahead with the process and objectives of investment, its types, and the factors that affect it.

 Key Takeaways